Raniconduh/cscroll/README.md

 To run, cscroll requires libncurses and libterminfo.
 Compilation, however, also requires pkg-config.

-On Debian and Ubuntu based system, libncurses this may be titled `libncurses-dev` or simply `libncurses` and can be installed with `sudo apt install libncurses-dev`.
+On Debian and Ubuntu based system, libncurses may be titled `libncurses-dev` or simply `libncurses` and can be installed with `sudo apt install libncurses{,-dev}`.

 To compile, simply run `make`.
 The program will then be accessible by running `./cscroll`.
 Installation is also possible with `make install`.